beetbox/beets/docs/plugins/spotify.rst

 results can be either pasted in to a playlist or opened directly in the Spotify app.

-Spotify URLs and IDs may also be provided in the ``Enter release ID:`` prompt during ``beet import`` to autotag music with data from the Spotify `Album`_ and `Track`_ APIs.
+Spotify URLs and IDs may also be provided to the ``Enter release ID:`` prompt during ``beet import`` to autotag music with data from the Spotify `Album`_ and `Track`_ APIs.